IanConery/looseCode/STYLE-GUIDE.md

 ### Variable declaration

 * You MUST use a new var statement for each line you declare a variable on.
 * DO NOT break variable declarations onto mutiple lines (separated with commas).
 I hate this.
+It's not hard or time consuming to type `var`
 * Use a new line for each variable declaration.
 * See http://benalman.com/news/2012/05/multiple-var-statements-javascript/ for more details